Skip to content

 When a crash happens unexpectedly, the stack trace is saved, along with device and app information, to device storage before the app terminates.
 The next time the user launches the app, the crash information is collected and the crash report is sent to mobile services when the network is connected.

-The CrashService class is core for accomplishing this functionality.
-Client code need to add CrashService instance to SDKInitializer.start method for crash report.
+The CrashService class is central to accomplishing this functionality.
+CrashService takes one argument in the constructor to indicate whether it is an online OData app.
+Client code needs to add the CrashService instance to the SDKInitializer.start method to obtain the crash report.

 After adding the CrashService instance, client code does not need any additional configuration.
 Capturing and sending the crash report will be performed automatically.